50th Anniversary Fine Art Photography Exhibition

 Mosaic Award

 In this celebratory year, The Ground Glass will also be presented with The Rye Arts Center’s first-ever Mosaic Award for Artist Collectives at Studio 51—it’s annual Spring Benefit hosted at The Capitol Theatre on May 8th, 2026.
-The Rye Arts Center is thrilled to honor the group with this distinction, which celebrates the beauty of collective creativity—something The Ground Glass fully embodies.
+The Rye Arts Center is thrilled to honor the group with this distinction, which celebrates the beauty and strength of collective creativity—something The Ground Glass fully embodies.

 As The Ground Glass marks its 50th anniversary, we recognize the collective’s remarkable contributions to our community’s creative life.
 For five decades, its members have nurtured photographic artistry, inspired both emerging and established artists, and enriched generations of Rye Arts Center students and visitors.